mwenz27/django_learning_log/README.md

 ## Spec

-this app allwos users to log topics they are learning about including notes relates to those different topics.
+this app allows users to log topics they are learning about including notes relates to those different topics.

 - log learning progress